 Customers share some of their most sensitive information in your online store including their names, addresses, and credit card details.
 That’s why we put forward our best effort to process data in a completely secure manner.
 Find out what we do to protect your customers’ data.

 In this article:

 Ecwid is always launched using an HTTPS connection.
 You can always verify this by inspecting your store’s network sessions.
-To confirm checkout is secure, Ecwid shows a message on the checkout page:
+To indicate checkout is secure, Ecwid shows a message on the checkout page:

 Ecwid does not actually handle your customers’ credit card information.
 In fact, we don’t collect, store, or process such data in any way.
-Rather, Ecwid supports a number of popular payment gateways that processes your customers payment information.
+Rather, Ecwid supports a number of popular payment gateways that process your customers' payment information.
 These payment processors can be divided into two groups based on the way they interact with Ecwid.

 Payments on the payment processor’s secure page